marpies/onesignal-ane/README.md

 The ANE has been written by [Marcel Piestansky](https://twitter.com/marpies) and is distributed under [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

 ## Changelog

+#### August 17, 2016 (v1.0.0)

+* UPDATED OneSignal SDKs for both iOS (v2.0.9) and Android (v3.0.2)
+* REMOVED `enableInAppAlertNotification` method and config parameters from `OneSignal.init` method Optional settings can now be configured using `OneSignal.settings` getter before initializing the extension (see [Initialization](#initialization))
+* FIXED bug causing out-of-range array access if there are multiple token/notification callbacks and one of them is removed when they are triggered

 #### July 20, 2016 (v0.8.0)